lsexton21/ui-portfolio/markdowns/formdataToHTML.md

 ## Converting Formdata To HTML

-This is an example of when I needed to creat a tool that would allow our admin to easy view routing data from the API in HTML.
+This is an example of when I needed to create a tool that would allow our admin to easily view raw routing data from our API in a somewhat stylized HTML.

 **See below for code**